-Here are the best ring lights in 2020
+Here are the best ring lights in 2022

 - Doesn't clip on to laptop

-Secure a smartphone in the rotatable phone holder behind your laptop and get an ideal recording and lighting solution.

-Best for Sleek Look: QIAYA Selfie Light Ring
+Best for sleek look: QIAYA Selfie Light Ring

-Finished in white, this ring light is ideal for taking selfies or things like make-up tutorials as well.
+Finished in white, this ring light is ideal for taking selfies or things like make-up tutorials.
 It's designed to resemble jewelry with a sleek and elegant look – it even comes with a golden ring-marked gift box, making it a perfect gift for someone special, like a vlogger or person working from home.
-It's compact and lightweight at just 0.11 lbs. so you can bring it anywhere.
+It's compact and lightweight at just 0.11 lbs so that you can bring it anywhere.

-Thanks to the built-in rechargeable battery, you can keep your computer's USB port free for other devices and use this ring light on built-in battery only.
-That said, some users have reported that the battery doesn't last very long.
+Thanks to the built-in rechargeable battery, you can keep your computer's USB port free for other devices and use this ring light on the built-in battery only.
+However, some users have reported that the battery doesn't last very long.

-You get adjustable brightness with three levels of light settings that can apply to different use cases, ensuring the highlight you while darkening everything in the background.
-When in a Zoom meeting, for example, your face will look natural and bright versus washed out or darkened.
+You get adjustable brightness with three levels of light settings that can apply to different use cases, ensuring they highlight you while darkening everything in the background.
+So, for example, when in a Zoom meeting, your face will look natural and bright versus washed out or darkened.

 Pros: